Scientist Supreme

-The Scientist Supreme is a name used by different fictional characters appearing in American comic books published by Marvel Comics.
+The Scientist Supreme is a name of several characters appearing in American comic books published by Marvel Comics.

 Description

 The Scientist Supreme is often described to be the top leader of A.I.M., and can also be described to be the scientific counterpart to Earth's Sorcerer Supreme.

 Known versions

-Yandroth

-Yandroth was the humanoid Scientist Supreme of the otherdimensional planet Yann, and a counterpart to Doctor Strange's title of Sorcerer Supreme.

 Lyle Getz

-Lyle Getz was the first individual to use the Scientist Supreme alias within A.I.M..
-He spearheaded and supervised the experiment of MODOK and then Getz was killed by his own experiment afterwards.
+Lyle Getz was the first individual to use the Scientist Supreme alias within A.I.M.
+He spearheaded and supervised the experiment of MODOK before being killed by the latter.